symfony/symfony-docs/messenger.rst

     $ php bin/console messenger:consume async --fetch-size=8

-This is especially useful with transports that support fetching multiple messages in a single call, such as Amazon SQS, Redis, AMQP and Doctrine.
+This is especially useful with transports that support fetching multiple messages in a single call, such as AMPHP SQL, Amazon SQS, Redis, AMQP and Doctrine.

 .. versionadded:: 8.1